 Whether you choose to stay in the Old Louisville, Downtown at the Waterfront or in the new town Nulu, you’ll find something to suit all tastes.
 Unique attractions combined with incredible cuisine, excellent Bourbon and the distinctive Southern hospitality make Louisville a destination that’s a whole barrel of fun.

-Once dubbed by Magic Johnson as “the Super Bowl and Mardi Gras all rolled into one,” the Kentucky Derby has evolved into a global phenomenon with its own unforgettable culture.
-As one of Queen Elizabeth II’s beloved horse races, the 151st running of the Kentucky Derby will take place on May 3, 2025, at the legendary Churchill Downs.
+Once dubbed by Magic Johnson as “the Super Bowl and Mardi Gras all rolled into one,” the Kentucky Derby has evolved into a global phenomenon where sport dissolves into style, ritual, and spectacle.
+As one of Queen Elizabeth II’s beloved horse races, the 152nd running of the Kentucky Derby will take place on May 2, 2026, at the legendary Churchill Downs.
 This year promises to be more extraordinary than ever.
 It’s not just about the thrilling race—Louisville transforms into a city-wide celebration, with festivals and events filling the streets before and after Derby Day.
 Though in Louisville, every day feels like Derby Day.

 Basking in Ohio River views, it’s time to continue the adventure along the iconic Whiskey Row.
-Its title is pretty self-explanatory, with a small batch of distilleries located along a stretch of Main Street offering a variety of whiskey experiences, hidden bars, and great food.
+Its title is self-explanatory, with an ever-growing number of distilleries located along a stretch of Main Street offering a variety of whiskey experiences, hidden bars, and great food.